abhishek-kumar-code/Redfish_Public/Specification.md

 * It fits with our design principle of simplicity.
 * It is equally applicable to software application space as it is for embedded environments thus enabling convergence and sharing of code of components within the management ecosystem.
 * It is schema agnostic so adapts well to any modeling language.
-* By using it, SPMA can leverage existing security & discovery mechanisms in the industry.
+* By using it, Redfish can leverage existing security & discovery mechanisms in the industry.

 #### Follow OData Conventions